SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 In the Cumulocity IoT platform, you can configure to which applications and microservices a tenant gets subscribed on creation.
 When you create a new tenant, it automatically gets subscribed to the applications and microservices specified.

 In addition, you can specify to which applications and microservices a  tenant gets subscribed when the system is upgraded.
 This list might differ from the default subscriptions on tenant creation.
-For example, a tenant might have been unsubscribed from certain default applications after creation.
+For example, a tenant might have been unsubscribed from certain default applications after creation and you may not want it to be subscribed to these applications again or you may want to subscribe it to different ones.

 In the **Default subscriptions** page, you can configure two separate lists of applications which will be subscribed by default